RobloxVoxi/VoxiAPI/README.md

 ```
 > VoxiAPI.Voxi.Execute(X,true);
 ```
-X = Your input box, eg i have a form with 2 buttons and a rich text box it would be: VoxiAPI.Voxi.Execute(RichTextBox1,true)
+X = Your input box, eg i have a form with 2 buttons and a rich text box it would be:
+Voxi.Execute(richTextBox1.Text, false);

 ### Close Roblox:
 ```